OysterKing/Final-Year-Project/README.md

 15/02/16:
 Added a read xml function to the xml manager to parse the demo text xml files.
 Each detail is saved in a vector of strings and can be accessed later when adding the text items to the graphics scene.

+16/02/16:
+Connected the xml parser to the demo scene so that now what is in the xml demo file is displayed as a text item in the demo windows.